 Noise and vibration caused by the equipment and movement of the construction vehicles may temporarily disturb nearby residents.
-In this subproject, sensitive areas like roadside residents, educational institutions, religious centers and health care center are likely to be affected by noise nuisance, though the impacts are anticipated to be limited.
+In this subproject, sensitive areas like roadside residents, educational institutions and religious centers are likely to be affected by noise nuisance, though the impacts are anticipated to be limited.